 You will usually be able to apply for housing if you are over 18 and have local connection to Northern Ireland.
-Habinteg allocates all its permanent housing from the Common Selection Scheme, devised by the Department for Social Development (DSD).
+Habinteg allocates all its permanent housing from the Common Selection Scheme, devised by the Department for Communities (DfC).
 For detailed information regarding this process, you should download the booklet -Housing Selection Scheme.

 To register on the waiting list for housing, you can call the Northern Ireland Housing Executive (NIHE) on 03448 920 900 and complete an application over the telephone.
 You can also download an application form - HERE - complete and return to your local NIHE Office (find your nearest office -HERE).
 You will be contacted to complete an assessment.